oar-team/batsim/doc/proto_description.md

 ### REJECT_JOB

-Reject a job that was submitted before.
+Rejects a job that has already been submitted.

 - **data**: A job id
 - **example**: